yix/wg-busy/README.md

 -   **Policy Routes**: Configure explicit `CIDR via Gateway IP` rules per client.
 All traffic matching the CIDR and originating from that client will be directed to a dedicated policy routing table and pushed out the specified gateway.

 This is implemented using Linux policy routing (`ip rule` and custom routing tables), which WG-Busy manages automatically in the `PostUp`/`PostDown` hooks.

+### Dynamic BGP Routing via bio-rd

+WG-Busy integrates deeply with `bio-rd` to provide a seamless BGP routing daemon working alongside WireGuard:

+- **Server BGP Configuration**: Enable BGP globally and configure the local BGP ASN and Listen addresses directly from the UI.
+- **Per-Peer Sessions**: Turn any WireGuard client into a BGP peer by providing their overlay BGP IP, ASN, and Port.
+- **Strict Route Filtering**: Dynamically attach "Exact" or "Or Longer" route filters to accept or reject received BGP announcements individually per peer.
+- **Kernel Route Injection**: Accepted routes are immediately injected natively into the Linux host routing table (LocRIB), enabling zero-touch routing configurations.
+- **BGP Dashboard**: A dedicated BGP stats tab displaying real-time peer connection states, uptimes, updates received, and color-coded expandable tables of prefixes detailing why any specific prefix was Accepted or Denied.

 ## Development